borg286/exoria/index.md

 * Quests with a fancy border indicate the quests needed for progression while those with a plain square outline are generally not required  [pic]

 * Flexible Tools require a lot of gold, diamond, or obsidian to repair.
 Use OpenBlock Tanks to collect lava, use an Immersive Engineering drain (with only one input and output) to dump it into the space below water block to make obsidian and break that with the Embers breaker.
 Have a hopper below the obsidian to collect drops.

+* Create the Dawnstone Anvil and some Isolated Materia.
+One IM seems to fully repair the tool which otherwise needs more than a stack of obsidian.

+* If in need of obsidian, the Roots 2 Shatter spell loaded into a staff makes for very quick harvesting.

 ## Automation Tips